Consensus-Based Optimization Methods Converge Globally: Introduction

-Compared to analyzing the microscopic systems~\eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro}, studying the mean-field limit~\eqref{eq:dyn_macro} or \eqref{eq:fokker_planck} admits more powerful analysis tools and typically leads to stronger theoretical results, which characterize the average agent behavior through the evolution of~$\rho$. {This analysis perspective is justified by the mean-field approximation, which quantifies the convergence of the microscopic system~\eqref{eq:dyn_micro} to the mean-field limit~\eqref{eq:dyn_macro} as the number of agents grows.
-We discuss this behavior extensively in Remark~\ref{rem:convergence_details} and make it rigorous in Proposition~\ref{prop:MFL}.
-On that basis and as already done in the preceding works~\cite{pinnau2017consensus,carrillo2018analytical}, we concentrate in the first part of the paper on analyzing the convergence in mean-field law, defined as follows. }
+in a weak sense (see Definition~\ref{def:fokker_planck_weak_sense}).
+Leveraging this partial differential equation (PDE), the authors of~\cite{pinnau2017consensus,carrillo2018analytical} analyze the large time behavior of the particle density \mbox{$t \mapsto \rho_t$} instead of the microscopic systems~\eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro}.
+Studying the mean-field limit~\eqref{eq:dyn_macro} or \eqref{eq:fokker_planck} allows for agile deterministic calculus tools and typically leads to stronger theoretical results, which characterize the average agent behavior through the evolution of~$\rho$.
+This analysis perspective is justified by the mean-field approximation, which quantifies the convergence of the microscopic system~\eqref{eq:dyn_micro} to the mean-field limit~\eqref{eq:dyn_macro} as the number of agents grows.
+We discuss results about the mean-field approximation in Remark~\ref{rem:convergence_details} and make it rigorous in Proposition~\ref{prop:MFL}.
+Hence, in view of its validity and as already done in the preceding works~\cite{pinnau2017consensus,carrillo2018analytical}, in the first part of the paper we concentrate on establishing convergence in mean-field law for \eqref{eq:dyn_micro}, as defined in Definition~\ref{def:mean_field_law_convergence} below.
+That is, we analyze the mean-field dynamics~\eqref{eq:dyn_macro} and~\eqref{eq:fokker_planck} in place of the interacting particle system~\eqref{eq:dyn_micro}.
+Afterwards, by combining the mean-field approximation with convergence in mean-field law, we close the paper with a global convergence result for the numerical method~\eqref{eq:dyn_micro_discrete}.

 \begin{definition}[Convergence in mean-field law] Let $F,G: \CP(\bbR^d) \otimes \bbR^d \rightarrow \bbR^d$ be two functions and consider for $i=1,\ldots,N$ the SDEs expressed in It\^o's form as